Michael Brantley Preview, Player Props: Astros vs. Red Sox

-Michael Brantley is back in the lineup for the Houston Astros and will face Brayan Bello and the Boston Red Sox August 29 at 7:10 PM ET.
+Michael Brantley -- 0-for-4 in his last game -- will be in action for the Houston Astros versus the Boston Red Sox, with Kutter Crawford on the mound, on August 30 at 4:10 PM ET.

+In his last game he had a hitless performance (0-for-4) against the Red Sox.

 Michael Brantley Game Info & Props vs. the Red Sox